FelixOnline/v2/content/articles/2016-2-5-felix-reacts-to-virtual-reality.md

 All new technological advances bring with them the fear that current forms of art will go out of date or become extinct; upon seeing early examples of the daguerreotype, Paul Delaroche exclaimed that “painting is dead”.
 I have little such fear for the impact VR will have on film.
 While the technological advances are interesting, the films on offer were not; I believe that it will remain nothing other than a gimmick.
 We will continue to watch our films in the dark, looking straight ahead, just as nature intended.

-**Grace Rahman, Editor\-in\-Chief**
+**Grace Rahman, Editor-in-Chief**

 The general experience was headache inducing, but Lands End was cool.
 I don’t think it’s going to catch on in a very big way.
 But maybe I’ll look stupid in ten years time like when we quote people who said the internet was never going to catch on.
 If folks start doing this on the bus  their stuff will get stolen.

 **Cale Tilford, Music Editor**

 Until recently, I saw virtual reality as part of an elusive future – one that was particularly out of reach for the majority of society.
-Technologies like Gear VR and Google Cardboard mean anyone \(with the right sort of smartphone\) can access one of the most promising new forms of media.
+Technologies like Gear VR and Google Cardboard mean anyone (with the right sort of smartphone) can access one of the most promising new forms of media.
 There are problems with VR, especially if you suffer from motion sickness, but my small glimpse of another reality has me excited for the further advancements we will see in the next few years.
 One reality is not enough, and the games and other experiences I’ve played so far are incredibly immersive and offer interesting, and innovative, new ways of interaction.